DoctorTag/BIO_SENSOR/README.md

 # Contact
-If you have technical problems and ideas to communicate with us, you can contact us by Email: fanfeiwu@gmail.com.
+If you have technical problems and ideas to communicate with us, you can contact us by Email: fanfeiwu@gmail.com, QQ: 4646079

 For more information,please browse our homepage: [www.feelkit.com](http://www.feelkit.com).